The Hide is located on the edge of an acacia stand overlooking a pan

 Zimbabwe has been through some tough times in recent years, but The Hide is now in fantastic shape, with substantial upgrades completed and large, new, well-appointed tents.
 Caring owners, friendly staff and knowledgeable guides add to an overall experience that’s usually excellent – helped by the camp’s location, which makes activities slightly more flexible than those from camps within the park.
 The Hide has fairly consistently been one of Zimbabwe’s best safari camps over the last 15 years or so; far from resting on its laurels, it’s clearly working hard to remain on top; we’re impressed.

 Ideal length of stay: 2–3 nights

 Directions: Guests can be picked up either from Hwange Main Camp, which is an hour’s drive from The Hide, or from Hwange Airport, 90 minutes’ drive.

 Owner: The Hide has been owned and run by the Preston family since its inception in 1992.

 Staff: Angus Preston, MD of The Hide and son of the owner, is often in camp to host guests.
 Barry and Bridget are the resident managers (Barry is also a qualified guide) Cher is the hostess and Justin is the chef.

 Usual board basis: Full Board

-Lunch is served around the large communal teak dining table after the second game activity.
-This is generally buffet-style where everyone helps themselves.
-On our visit we had a local fish called tilapia (bream) served with chunky chips and a broccoli and butternut salad.
+Lunch is eaten around the large communal dining table after the second game activity.
+It is generally buffet-style, with everyone helping themselves.
+On our visit we had a chicken pizza with salad.

 Dining style: Group Meals